About the NGFP Young Voices award

 - a willingness to become a champion for a more sustainable future.

-The Young Voices award, our newest award added this year, will showcase the voices of our youth 12–17-year-olds.
-We are extending the conversation to our youth voices, organized by Teach the Future, whose mission is to bring futures thinking to students and educators around the world.Apply now
+The Young Voices return for a second year.
+The awards showcase the voices of our youth between 12-17 years of age.
+The Young Voices are organised by Teach the Future, whose mission is to bring futures thinking to students and educators around the world.Apply for the Young Voices award →

 What can I win?

-- Six top finalists will also be recognised for their ideas and efforts.
+- Six top finalists will also be recognized for their ideas and efforts

 What do we mean by foresight?